-The analysis includes the determination of the spectral type for each star, based on the properties listed in the theoretical background.
+The analysis of the spectra contains the estimation of the spectral type for your target stars based on the characteristics that you have described in the theoretical background section.

 Finally, discuss your findings.
 Bring your results into a larger context and make a literature comparison when possible.
 This also includes that you identify potential problems with the data, the data reduction, or the analysis and possible solutions for them.
 Are there inconsistencies?
 Do you see specific and obvious features in the spectra you cannot explain?